-Figure 279 The Maintenance Tools screen.
+Figure 270 The Maintenance Tools screen.

-3. If you want to save the information about the firmware versions to a USB device, connect a USB device to a USB port on the LCM or the operator panel (T950B only) and allow time for the device to mount.

-Note: The option to save the information to a USB device is only displayed if you connect a USB device before you select Utilities (see Using a USB Device on page 183).

-- 4. Select Utilities.
+- 3. If you want to save the information about the firmware versions to a USB device, connect a USB device to a USB port on the LCM and allow time for the USB device to mount. - Note: The option to save the information to a USB device is only displayed if you plug a USB device into the LCM before you select Utilities (see Using a USB Device on page 175). - 4.
+Select Utilities.
 The Utilities screen displays. - 5.
 Select Display Firmware Versions.
 The Utilities screen refreshes to show a description of the Display Firmware Versions tool.

+Mail results to: autosi Show Advanced upport@spectralogic.com Basic Utilities Display Firmware Versions Calibrate Touch Screen This utility displays the Display Controller Environment firmware versions of all Display EC Information working hardware in the Display Firmware Versions library.
+This information takes Display TAP Information less than a minute to display, Force Log Flush and does not interrupt any Save Library Configuration library or backup operations.
+Save RIM2 Traces to USB Device No utility parameters

-Figure 280 Select the Display Firmware Versions utility.
+Figure 271 Select the Display Firmware Versions utility.